News & Views Thursday, March 27, 2025

 recommended by Jen Sper and Lisa Springer, School Choral Music Specialists

-Who Loves You arr.
-Alan Billingsley, SATB with piano and optional rhythm
+Songs of a Disney Sidekick (Medley) arr.
+Alan Billingsley, SATB with piano and optional combo

-And So It Goes arr.
-Audrey Snyder, TTB with piano
+Wish (Choral Highlights) arr.
+Audrey Snyder, 2-part with piano

 Shop Stanton’s for all your sheet music needs!